goldendemise/cloud-infra-sentinel/README.md

 simple infrastructure monitoring

 ## How will this work?
-A system service will periodically gather metrics for CPU, disk utilization, and memory utilization.
+A systemd service will periodically gather metrics for CPU, disk utilization, and memory utilization Specifically, the metrics provided will include: load average (along with  number of cores)
-Might also be nice to search for IOWAIT and/or inode utilization
+CPU utilization (acute)
+Free memory and total memory (making this human readable should be handled by the metrics recipient) Disk space used and total disk space (per device, aggregates to be handled by the server)

 Configuration options will include:
 1) Where to POST metrics